-This post is all about one of the biggest pleasures in life itself: FOOD.
-The time has come to share our secrets with you about what’s on offer in Porto’s unique and exciting culinary sector.
-Ready to jot down all the key places to go on your visit to Porto?
+This post is all about one of the biggest pleasures in life itself: FOOD, specifically about PORTUGUESE FOOD.
+The time has come to share our secrets with you about what’s on offer dinner in Porto’s unique and exciting culinary sector.
+Ready to jot down all the key places to go for dinner in Porto?
 Want some recommendations on what to order once you get there?
 We got you!
 Anything you need.
 What’s that we can hear?
 Ah, yes, it’s the sound of our tummy’s beginning to rumble in anticipation!!

 Not to brag or anything, but Porto and Lisbon are like heaven on Earth for those of you enthusiastic and high-maintenance foodies.
 Many of the world’s top chefs have chosen Porto as the destination for their latest creations: restaurants and specialty dishes that you simply cannot wait to try out!

-Porto’s cuisine is a perfect balance between tradition and fresh new creativity.
-Portugal’s rooted and authentic cuisine has lately been merged with modern and innovative concepts, and it’s a real treat to enjoy.
-The city has been well-known for its adorably authentic and typical restaurants for forever, and in recent years, more and more creative and quirky venues with imaginative flavors and ideas have also become a popular choice.
+Porto’s cuisine is a perfect balance between tradition and fresh new creativity, always accompanied by a glass of one of the different types of Port wine.
+Portugal’s rooted and authentic Portuguese cuisine has lately been merged with modern and innovative concepts, and it’s a real treat to enjoy.
+The city has been well-known for its adorably authentic and typical restaurants in Porto for forever, and in recent years, more and more creative and quirky venues with imaginative flavors and ideas have also become a popular choice.
 Whatever floats your boat, Porto’s local delicacies will knock your socks off.

 The tourism industry in Portugal has taken the city’s food scene to the highest level.
 Portugal was crowned the most attractive country to visit for the second year in a row (according to the Worldwide Tourism Association, that is) thanks to all you wonderful travelers.
 For this reason, brand new restaurants of all kinds are constantly popping up in Porto, ready to delight our taste buds! (we’re drooling already…).